 Means "of two origins" or "created by mixing" or colloquially (sometimes also pejoratively) also mongrel, bastard or blendling.
 In scientific linguistic usage, this is understood to mean a living being (plant, animal) that has come into being by crossing parents of different breeding lines (genus = genus or species = species).
-Spontaneous crossings in nature without human intervention are called natural hybrids, especially in the case of plants.
+Spontaneous crosses that occur in nature without human intervention are called natural hybrids, especially in the case of plants.
 In viticulture, hybrids are only the results of crosses between different species or genera.
-Strictly speaking, however, also crossings of the same species are already hybrids (intraspecific = within the species).
-Usually hybrids are only interspecific or intergeneric crossings
+Strictly speaking, however, crosses of the same species are already hybrids (intraspecific = within the species).
+As a rule, however, only interspecific or intergeneric crosses are understood as hybrids

 Crosses of hybrid varieties with European vines or other hybrid varieties (secondary hybrids, multihybrids) are Aurore, Baco Blanc, Baco Noir, Bellandais, Cascade, Chambourcin, Chancellor, Chardonel, Chelois, Colobel, Couderc Noir, De Chaunac, Etoile I, Etoile II, Flot RougeFlot...